MMErroR: A Benchmark for Erroneous Reasoning in Vision-Language Models

 To avoid over-representation of any single domain, we apply stratified sampling to balance the number of instances across domains.
 In addition, we perform a complexity-aware filtering step that removes overly simple or low-information samples, retaining only instances that require multi-step reasoning and substantive cross-modal inference.
 This design ensures that \model emphasizes challenging reasoning scenarios rather than surface-level perception or pattern matching.
 Details of the filtering procedure are provided in Appendix~\ref{sec:appendix_1}.

 \paragraph{Error Injection} To construct erroneous reasoning chains while maintaining control and realism, we adopt a hybrid generation strategy.
 For each curated instance, GPT-5~\cite{openai:gpt-5-system-card} is used to inject a single, contextually coherent error into an otherwise plausible reasoning chain, under explicit generation constraints (see Appendix~\ref{sec:appendix_2}).
+We intentionally enforce a single root-cause error per chain to obtain unambiguous diagnostic labels.
+Although real-world reasoning failures may involve cascaded mistakes, allowing multiple interacting errors would substantially confound attribution.
 The injected errors are restricted to one of four predefined categories: Visual Perception Error, Knowledge Deployment Error, Question Comprehension Error, and Reasoning Error.
 Aside from the injected error, the remaining reasoning steps are required to be locally coherent and logically valid, ensuring that each instance reflects a realistic and non-trivial reasoning failure.

 \paragraph{Data Verification} To ensure the quality and realism of the generated erroneous reasoning chains, we employ a rigorous three-round human verification protocol.
 We invited a total of 20 experts (including 6 professors in the corresponding domains and 14 doctoral students) to conduct a 23-day inspection on the initial 10,000 samples.
 During this period, we ensured that each sample was inspected by three different experts in three separate rounds.
 A reasoning chain is discarded if it satisfies any of the following conditions: (1) the erroneous reasoning is incoherent or irrelevant to the original question; (2) the assigned error type is incorrect; (3) the error is ambiguous or plausibly attributable to multiple error categories.
-Only samples with unanimous approval are retained, resulting in 3,929 valid instances in Round 1, 3,239 in Round 2, and a final set of 3,148.
+Only samples with unanimous approval are retained, resulting in 3,929 valid instances in Round 1, 3,239 in Round 2, and 3,148 instances after the third round.
 The marginal elimination rate of 2.81\% in the final round reflects an observed agreement of 97.19\%~\cite{artstein2008inter}, suggesting annotation stability.
-Furthermore, a rigorous pilot study on a stratified sample of 300 instances achieved a Cohen’s Kappa of $\kappa=0.794$~\cite{cohen1960coefficient}.
-These metrics verify the high consistency of our annotation standards.